-The Lake Apopka Wildlife Drive is part of the Lake Apopka North Shore Recreation Area.
+The Lake Apopka Wildlife Drive is part of the Lake Apopka North Shore.
 This is an area with miles of trails for equestrians, hiking, and biking.
 Recently, St. Johns River Management District opened this one-way, hard-packed dirt road for vehicles.
 The speed limit is 10 miles-

 The Lake Apopka Wildlife Drive is an improved dirt road.
 You do not need a 4 wheel drive vehicle to drive, any vehicle under 25 feet will be fine.
 Your car may get dirty, especially if you go after a rainstorm, however, there is no risk of getting stuck.

 The drive itself is smooth and most wildlife can easily be seen from the road.
 We will often sit in the back of the pickup truck for a better